 Sumeet Sethi: Making fun of your partner in a humiliating manner in front of others and then claiming it is all in good fun because you are in love.

 Pronami Chakraborty: Playing detective in a relationship is not love.
-Constantly spying or tracking your partner’s conversations and schedule is not healthy.
-Always looking for signs to confirm your ‘suspicions’.
+Constantly spying or tracking your partner’s conversations and schedule or always looking for signs to confirm your ‘suspicions’ is unhealthy.

 Gomathi K Reddy: Getting judgmental about someone who is just trying to vent.